dworthen/scf/README.md

 SCF scaffolds out the above file if `(useBuildSystem === true && useWebpack === true) || simpeScaffold === true`.
 This is a contrived example but it demonstrates both ANDed and ORed conditionals.

 Conditions work by checking values against [global prompt](#global-prompts) variables.
-The global prompts, defined in _globals.yaml_, for this example:
+Here is the _globals.yaml_ file for this example:

 ```yaml
 - name: useBuildSystem